sacherjj/rest_intro_presentation/README.md

 [run_app.py](run_app.py) will serve the Flask REST API using the built in development server.

 [access_api.py](access_api.py) is an client implementation calling the REST API with Requests.

+## Setup and Requirements

+This code uses f-strings and requires Python 3.6 or higher.

+To install packages needed in your virtual environment, use `pip install -r requirements.txt`